apache/flink/docs/try-flink/table_api.md

 {% endhighlight %}

 One of Flink's unique properties is that it provides consistent semantics across batch and streaming.
-This means you can develop and test applications in batch mode on static datasets, and deploy to production as streaming applications!
+This means you can develop and test applications in batch mode on static datasets, and deploy to production as streaming applications.

 ## Attempt One